 By following the tenets of D&IE, Tulane can pursue diversification with greater intentionality and attentiveness in serving the needs of our students, faculty, staff and the community we serve.
 It demands a shift not in the essence of our work but in how the university approaches and implements its understanding that diversity is an ongoing commitment rather than an outcome at one point in time.
 Above all, through D&IE, Tulane is committed to actively managing diversity as a vital asset of collegiate life.

-Those principles are designed to foster a diverse and inclusive community that respects and embraces rich differences afforded our community through race, gender, religious beliefs, national origin, ethnicity, age, disability, political beliefs, sexual orientation, gender identity, gender expression, family status, or socio-economic level.
+These principles are designed to foster a diverse and inclusive community that respects and embraces rich differences afforded our community through the race, gender, religious beliefs, national origin, ethnicity, age, disability, political beliefs, sexual orientation, gender identity, gender expression, family status, or socioeconomic level, etc.

-The Equal Opportunity & Resolution Management team partners with Tulane's community to continue to build a diverse and inclusive community of faculty, students, and staff.
+The Institutional Equity team partners with Tulane's community to continue to build a diverse and inclusive community of faculty, students, and staff.
 Diversity and Inclusive Excellence focuses specifically on fostering greater diversity, equity, inclusion, and accountability at every level of university life.
 The central premise at Tulane is to intentionally integrate diversity efforts into the core aspects of the institution to maximize success as a Carnegie-designated Research University.
-For more information , please visit the Office of Institutional Equity page.
+For more information, please visit the Institutional Equity page.

 The Presidential Commission on Race and Tulane Values is a commission founded to craft the reforms necessary to make Tulane University a racially diverse, inclusive community, one in which all students learn the Tulane values of respect and equality.
 For more information, please visit https://tulane.edu/race.

-Complaints of discrimination harassment must be immediately reported to the Equal Opportunity & Resolution Management team or you may file a report.
+Concerns of discrimination harassment must be immediately reported to the Institutional Equity team or you may file a concern.